M-0-N-I-C-A/PIC16B_Project/README.md

 As shown in this above image, our webapp predicts that he is healthy, i.e. not at risk of cardiovascular disease, based on the model.

 - Amy is our second user.
-As we can see from the second image below, she is predicted by our model that she is at risk of cardiovascular disease and our webapp gives a suggestion that she had better go to see her doctor.

 ![input2.jpg](/images/input2.jpg)